-Postal employees generally receive the same benefits as other federal employees with certain variations.
+Postal employees generally receive the same benefits as other federal employees with certain variations and also may be eligible for various forms of cash and non-cash awards.
 Detailed policies are in the Employee and Labor Relations Manual at http://about.usps.com/manuals.

 Retirement—Postal Service career employees are covered by the Federal Employees Retirement System, the Civil Service Retirement System or CSRS Offset.
 CSRS is a defined benefit retirement system in which annuity benefits are based on an employee’s years of service and the average of the highest three consecutive years of salary.
 CSRS Offset is similar to CSRS but requires Social Security contributions.
 Upon reaching Social Security eligibility (at age 62 if retired before that age; on retirement if retiring after that age), the CSRS annuity is reduced by any Social Security benefit resulting from periods of CSRS Offset service, to produce a benefit equivalent to what would have been received under CSRS.
 Under FERS, employees receive retirement benefits from a federal retirement annuity, Social Security and the Thrift Savings Plan (all FERS employees have a TSP account; participation by CSRS and CSRS Offset employees is optional).
 The FERS annuity benefit, while based on an employee’s high-three average salary and years of service, produces a smaller benefit than CSRS does.
 See Chapter 3.

 Insurance—The Postal Service participates in the Federal Employees Health Benefits program.
 While the employer share of premiums is set by law for most federal employees, the Postal Service share is subject to union bargaining, with the result that postal workers pay a lower amount than others.
 The higher employer contribution also applies to non-bargaining unit workers but does not apply to postal retirees or survivor beneficiaries.
 See Chapter 2, Section 1.